QTraceHelp/Help/events.md

 The identifiers of the object(s) or other entities that are the subject of the event

 **When**
-The date and time when the event took place, and the local time zone in effect
+The date, time, and local time zone in effect when an Event took place.

 **Where**
-The identifier of the location at which the event occurred, and identifier of the location where the object(s) are expected to be following the event
+The Location at which an Event occurred, and Location where the object(s) are expected to be following the Event.

 **Why**
 Information about the business context, including: an identifier that indicates the business step taking place (e.g., shipping, receiving, etc.), an identifier that indicates the business state of the object(s) following the event (e.g., active, recalled, damaged, etc.), identifiers of the shipping and receiving parties (if the event is part of a process of transfer between parties), links to relevant business transaction documents (e.g., a purchase order, an invoice, etc.), instance- or lot-level master data, and/or other information defined via user extensions.